MartinYuanNJU/SEMScene/README.md

 # SEMScene: Semantic-Consistency Enhanced Multi-Level Scene Graph Matching for Image-Text Retrieval
 PyTorch implementation for SEMScene model.
 SEMScene is a scene-graph based image-text retrieval method.
 The research paper of SEMScene model has been accepted by *ACM Transactions on Multimedia Computing, Communications, and Applications (ACM TOMM)* entitled "SEMScene: Semantic-Consistency Enhanced Multi-Level Scene Graph Matching for Image-Text Retrieval".
-The paper has finished final version's typesetting and is currently awaiting for latest issue publication.

 # Requirements
 For all used packages in the model, please refer to the ```requirements.txt```.
 The Python version is 3.11.4.